 Now that I’ve gone through the lightweight cameras, it’s time to go through the hiking and backpacking gear.
 I’ve broken it down into a handful of categories.
 And will add or tweak this list as I get more gear that applies here.

 I currently use the Osprey Talon 33L for most of my adventures.
-Because most of the gear I have is pretty lightweight, I find this to be the perfect size.
-It’s sweet spot is a weekend trip, but anytime I need more than 3 days worth of food in my backpack I’ll change it up.
-The pack does have some age to, but it still does me really well.
+Because most of the gear I have is pretty lightweight, I find this to be a perfect size.
+Its sweet spot is a weekend trip, but anytime I need more than 3 days worth of food in my backpack I’ll change it up.
+The pack does have some age too, but it still does me really well.
 I’m eyeballing a Hyperlite Bag next, but those things can be expensive.

 My roommate has the Big Agnes Copper Spur 1 man tent, and although the Fly Creek is a tad lighter, I’m jealous of his because it is a side entry tent.
 Side entry tents are generally easier to get into and can offer a little more vestibule space.

-I currently use a Montbell 40 degree down sleeping bag as my primary three season bag.
-It’s super lightweight and is super packable.
+I currently use a Montbell 40-degree down sleeping bag as my primary three-season bag.
+It’s super lightweight and super packable.
 And although it’s a mummy bag, this specific bag has a built-in stretch so it’s not as restrictive as other mummy bags can be.

 Closed Cell Sleeping Pad

-Another popular closed cell sleeping pad is the Thermo-Rest Z-lite.
-I used this one for many years before it started to loose the cushioning that it had.
+Another popular closed-cell sleeping pad is the Thermo-Rest Z-lite.
+I used this one for many years before it started to lose the cushioning that it had.
 I’ve noticed the Nemo Switchback packs down a little bit more and feels like it has a little more cushion than what I remember with the Z-lite.
-But I had also purchased that about 8 years ago, so my comparison might be a little off.
+But I also purchased that about 8 years ago, so my comparison might be a little off.
 When it comes down to it, either brand works and are both really popular, so you can’t go wrong with either one.

 Inflatable Sleeping Pad

 I only recently got into the world of inflatable sleeping pads.
 Figured since I am a side sleeper, it makes the most sense to at least have that option.
-With inflatable sleeping pads they fit in the pack, can be lightweight and are definitely more comfortable than the pads mentioned above.
+With inflatable sleeping pads, fit in the pack, can be lightweight, and are definitely more comfortable than the pads mentioned above.

 But the main trade-offs are price and the possibility of the pad popping or losing air.
 Most come with repair kits, but it’ll still be rough in the middle of the night going through that.
 If you want a really lightweight and small packing inflatable sleeping pad, you’re looking at spending $130-$200 vs $40 for the closed cell pads.
 They can also be pretty noisy depending on the make & model.

-This is where is gets fun.
-Because I’m a trail runner I never seem to just have one pair of trail worthy shoes to take with me.
-I have a bunch, and each one has it’s place.
+This is where it gets fun.
+Because I’m a trail runner I never seem to just have one pair of trail-worthy shoes to take with me.
+I have a bunch, and each one has its place.

 But here’s my first recommendation.
 And it’s almost too easy to recommend.